-“People often expect the treatments to immediately make the bumps or the redness disappear,” Dr. Wat said.
+“People often expect keratosis pilaris treatments to immediately make the bumps or the redness disappear,” Dr. Wat said.
 She explained that people should instead treat this condition as a chronic one that may take years to resolve.

 Although this can be bothersome, remember that you aren’t alone.
 Keratosis pilaris is a common condition.
 Consulting with a dermatologist, and continuing to work with them during your treatment, is your best bet.

 Need help treating keratosis pilaris?

 Schedule an appointment with a board-certified dermatologist.
 You may also want to check out these related articles, written with help from other Banner Health providers: